Get help understanding the plays, novels, poetry and short stories most read by students.

 Information about contemporary policy issues, including congressional publications and Congressional Research Service reports, non-partisan policy and legal analyses written by Library of Congress staff.
 Especially helpful for students working on persuasive essays or debates.

-Page images (as you would view on microfilm) of over 80 newspapers, including the Chicago Tribune, Detroit Free Press, The Guardian, Indianapolis Star, New York Times, St. Louis Post-Dispatch, USA Today, Wall Street Journal and Washington Post.
+Search or browse page images (as you would view on microfilm) of over 40 newspapers, including the Chicago Tribune, Detroit Free Press, The Guardian, Indianapolis Star, New York Times, St. Louis Post-Dispatch, USA Today, Wall Street Journal and Washington Post.
 Coverage for most papers begins in 2008 and ends about three months prior to the present.

 Full-text information from leading nursing and related publications.